 Whenever I find myself in a big city, I try to use an underground railroad widely known as a subway or a metro.
 Why?
 Because it's a cheap and reliable mode of transportation.
 Also, it's hard to get lost (at least I haven't yet) whether it's a smaller city like Minsk or Tbilisi, or a gigantic metropolis like New York, Istanbul or Seoul.
 But the number one reason I like to use an underground railroad is because that's the best way to get to know a city you're in - its people, its vibe, its failures, its successes.
 It's a mirror of a city's real face you cannot hide behind shiny facades or tall fences.
 I decided to kick off a series of articles about underground systems in different cities across the world, and the London Underground or simply the Tube would be the first one of them.

-I picked London for a reason since it's a birth place of an underground railroad.
+I picked London for a reason since it's the birthplace of an underground railroad.

-River Thames became so polluted and congested, it was unbearably hard to even breath near it.
+River Thames became so polluted and congested, it was unbearably hard to even breathe near it.
 But adding more water taxis could not solve the problem.
-It actually did the opposite: a number of collisions skyrocketed often taking people's lives.
+It actually did the opposite: several collisions skyrocketed often taking people's lives.

 It was clear that London's problems could only be solved with innovations.
-And such a vital innovation came in a form of an underground railroad using tunnels - both in the city and under River Thames.
+Such a vital innovation came in the form of an underground railroad using tunnels - both in the city and under the River Thames.

 It all changed with the introduction of electric locomotives in 1890.
 It's amazing how innovative people can be if there is a real problem that must be solved.

-It eliminated a need to keep extra underground space for exhausts, which allowed digging circular tunnels that resembled tubes.
+It eliminated the need to keep extra underground space for exhausts, which allowed the digging of circular tunnels that resembled tubes.
 Hence the informal name of the London Underground to date.

 The Tube train's appearance hasn't changed much in the past 100 years.
-Of course, trains became faster, more comfortable and reliable, but, except maybe a few lines, the cars are still small as they were many years ago.
-Below is the train from 1960s.
+Of course, trains have become faster, more comfortable and reliable, but, except maybe a few lines, the cars are still small as they were many years ago.
+Below is the train from the 1960s.

 The train on the Bakerloo Line in 2017.